DanParkinson/project-4-elite/TESTING.md

 ### With 1 table

-Users can no longer book reservations that are two hours behind or ahead of an already existing reservation
+Users can no longer book reservations that are two hours (changed to 1 hour) behind or ahead of an already existing reservation.

-- booked reservation
+- Booked reservation.

 ![Double booking](docs/testing/8double_booking01.png)